torrejonv/teranode/docs/services/blockAssembly.md

 - **Go (Golang)**: The service is written in Go.

-- **gRPC and fRPC**: For communication between different services, gRPC is commonly used.
-Experimental support for fRPC is also available.
+- **gRPC**: For communication between different services, gRPC is commonly used.

 - **Kafka**: Used for tx message queuing and streaming, Kafka can efficiently handle the high throughput of transaction data in a distributed manner.